 Dominion Virginia Power is committed to providing customers with safe, affordable and reliable electrical service.
 This sometimes requires the addition of new facilities.

 Dominion received notification from the Naval Support Facility (NSF) Dahlgren regarding plans to expand its facilities in King George County.
 Based on these projections and increasing demand in the surrounding community, Dominion determined that the expected electrical load would exceed the capacity of its distribution system, and will require the construction of a new transmission line (known as the Dahlgren Project).
 From an existing 230 kV transmission line located near Route 3, Dominion will construct a double-circuit transmission line along new right-of-way within King George County to energize a new, local substation at NSF Dahlgren.

 In December, Dominion’s tree crews completed work to remove trees and vegetation within the approved right-of-way corridor for the new transmission line.

-Each foundation consists of a large metal cylinder that is "pushed" into the ground at an approximate depth of 35 to 40 feet.
+Next, Dominion crews installed foundations, which consisted of a large metal cylinder that is "pushed" into the ground at an approximate depth of 35 to 40 feet.

 Check back for additional updates as the work progresses.

 Dominion will build and operate a new 230kV overhead double-circuit transmission line from a point (Dahlgren Junction) on Dominion’s existing 230kV Birchwood–Northern Neck Line to a proposed new Dahlgren Substation at Naval Support Facility (NSF) Dahlgren.
 The existing line will be tapped at Dahlgren Junction to construct a new line that will "loop in and out" of Dahlgren Substation.
 A 230kV circuit breaker will be installed at Dahlgren Substation to split the existing line, thereby creating two 230kV circuits between Birchwood and Northern Neck: the Birchwood–Dahlgren line and the Dahlgren-Northern Neck line.